TheArturthur/CoppermindScraper/Cosmere/Roshar.md

 #### Expedition to Emul and Ascension of Taravangian

-Taravangian was assassinated by Szeth while being met by Odium.
+  Map of the conflict situation after the Liberation of Urithiru Taravangian was assassinated by Szeth while being met by Odium.
 On his transition to the Cognitive Realm, he managed to kill Odium's Vessel with the Cognitive Aspect of Nightblood, and took the Shard for himself.
 Thus, he ascended as the new Vessel of Odium.

 #### Contest of Champions